tr1s/tris-shopify-webpack-boilerplate/readme.md

 Then use [Themekit](https://shopify.github.io/themekit/) to pull down a theme from Shopify.
 This will bring all of your Shopify files into the project.
 Then...

 * `npm install`
-* `theme watch` ThemeKit watches the `assets/` folder for changes and uploads to the servers on change
+* `theme watch` ThemeKit watches the `assets/` folder for changes and uploads changes to the server / your store
 * `npm run watch` will watch for changes in the `src/` and then bundle both the scripts and styles into Shopify's `assets/` folder
 * `npm run watchall` will do the above two tasks combined in one terminal window
 * `npm run build` will bundle and uglify your scripts into the `assets/` for production ** `theme-webpack.scss.liquid` will stay un-minified because Shopify's servers will handle that.